April 2019 Indie Next List

 About the Author

-Mary Laura Philpott, author of the national bestseller I Miss You When I Blink, writes essays that examine the overlap of the absurd and the profound in everyday life.
-Her writing has been featured frequently by The New York Times and appears in such outlets as The Washington Post, The Atlantic, Real Simple, and more.
+Mary Laura Philpott, nationally bestselling author of I Miss You When I Blink and Bomb Shelter, writes essays and memoirs that examine the overlap of the absurd and the profound in everyday life.
+Her writing has been featured by The New York Times, The Washington Post, and The Atlantic, among many other publications.
 A former bookseller, she also hosted an interview program on Nashville Public Television for several years.
 Mary Laura lives in Nashville, Tennessee, with her family.

 One of Esquire’s Best Nonfiction Books of the Year